 We actually enjoy road trip travel, so ten hours in the car isn’t too bad.

-But, sometimes, when you weigh out all travel expenses, flying is the better choice for the overall vacation budget.
+But, sometimes, when you weigh out all travel expenses, flying is actually cheaper than driving, particularly for smaller families.

 How do you calculate travel costs by car?

 - determine the number of miles you will travel (google maps provides a good ballpark figure)

 - divide the number of miles by your car’s mpg (the number of miles you travel per gallon of gas)

 - multiply that answer by the current cost of gas per gallon

 - Formula: M (miles round trip) / mpg X $ (price of gas/gallon) = Total cost of gas for travel.

 - Example: You decide to go someplace 250 miles from home, which is 500 miles roundtrip.
 Let’s say your vehicle gets 20 miles per gallon (mpg) on average.
 And, let’s say the cost of gas is $2.50/gallon.
 Using the formula above, it looks like this: